 - assessments and critical comment on management performance by internal and external stakeholders closely associated with management of the TWWHA.

-This report presents evidence of management effectiveness against the objectives, and also includes key stakeholders’ assessments of management performance.
+This report presents factual information and measured evidence of management effectiveness against the objectives, and also includes key stakeholders’ assessments of management performance.
 The report concludes with an overall indication of management effectiveness under the 1992 management plan and identifies opportunities for enhancing management performance.
-Actions are proposed to address the identified opportunities for improving management.
+Actions are proposed to address identified opportunities for improvement.

-The preparation of regular State of the TWWHA Reports is an integral component of the overall adaptive management system that has been developed for the TWWHA.
-This system, which operates through the management plan and linked State of the TWWHA Reports, facilitates the recognition of areas of management strength and weakness, and provides a sound basis for guiding continuous improvement in management.
+The preparation of regular State of the TWWHA Reports is an integral component of the Parks and Wildlife Service's adaptive management regime for the TWWHA.
+This system, which operates through the statutory management plan and linked State of the TWWHA Reports, facilitates the recognition of areas of management strength and weakness, and provides a sound basis for guiding continuous learning and improvement in reserve management.